-CMT3 RE-ADMISSION REOUIREMENTS
+CMT3 RE-ADMISSION REQUIREMENTS

-- 1. The maximum time allowed for the completion of qualifications is:
+- 1. The maximum time allowed for the completion of qualifications is: - i) National Diploma -

-- i) National Diploma 6 years (in total).
+6 years (in total).

 - ii) B. Tech Degree I year (full-time).

-Periods of incomplete study undertaken at other institutions will be included in the assessment.

-2. In the first year of study full-time students who are enrolled for the National Diploma: Tourism Management must pass a minimum of THREE subjects of which at least ONE must be a major subject in order to be re-admitted for further study.
+Periods of incomplete study undertaken at other institutions will be included in the assessment. - 2.
+In the first year of study full-time students who are enrolled for the National Diploma: Tourism Management must pass a THREE major subjects which are Tourism Development, Tourism Management and Tourism Practice. - 3.
 Students may apply with a motivation in writing to the Head of Department to be reconsidered for admission.
 The Head of Department will make a recommendation to the Faculty Board.